wso2/docs-ei/en/micro-integrator/docs/references/connectors/ISO8583-connector/ISO8583-connector-example.md

 <img src="/assets/img/connectors/ISO8583-connector.png" title="ISO8583 Connector" width="800" alt="ISO8583 Connector"/>

+If you do not want to build this yourself, you can simply [get the project](#get-the-project) and run it.

 ## Configure the connector in WSO2 Integration Studio

 Follow these steps to set up the ESB Solution Project and the Connector Exporter Project.